 On the other hand, there is no simple way to tell whether or not a given graph has a Hamilton path or circuit.
 Rather than asking whether a particular graph has a Hamilton circuit, we will be looking at graphs with lots of Hamilton circuits, and trying to find the shortest one.

-For example, Willy the traveling salesman has the option to drive from any state capital to any other, so the graph he lives in has lots of edges.
+For example, Willy the traveling salesman has the option to drive from any state capital to any other, so the relevant graph has lots of edges - it is a complete graph.